 Animal Crossing: New Horizons is undeniably brilliant.
 After Timmy and Tommy energetically congratulate you on your wise decision to sign up for the ultra-exclusive Nook Inc. Deserted Island Getaway Package, your initial experience at the check-in counter sees the identical twins check over your application.

-You will have the chance to not only choose your uninhabited island’s general layout but whether your new home is situated in the northern or southern hemisphere – a choice that impacts the seasonal progression that you will experience.
+You will have the chance to not only choose your uninhabited island’s general layout but also whether your new home is situated in the northern or southern hemisphere – a choice that impacts the seasonal progression that you will experience.
 The decision is yours to make, but the game recommends selecting whichever matches where your country (or region) is located.

 With your destination selected, you arrive on your deserted island alongside two presumably randomised animal villagers – I was joined by Pashmina and Sprocket – to participate in a short orientation session.
 This is where Nook Inc. founder and president Tom Nook steps up to the microphone in the plaza for the first time to welcome you to your new island home.

 Nintendo has done a wonderful job at making sure that your early hours with Animal Crossing: New Horizons feel friendly and welcoming.
 Your first task is to find the perfect spot to pitch up your tent so that you have somewhere to sleep overnight, and, if you want to interfere, you can also choose where your villagers will place theirs.
-Whereas preparations for the island-warming party will familiarise you with retrieving materials like tree branches and your island’s native fruit – apples for me – to create a campfire and juice drinks to help everyone celebrate.
+Preparations for the island-warming party will familiarise you with retrieving materials like tree branches and your island’s native fruit – apples for me – to create a campfire and juice drinks to help everyone celebrate.

 After proving your resourcefulness and naming the island – mine’s called Cadence – Tom Nook decides that he can rely on you for other critical decisions, naming you the Resident Representative.
 This serves as the perfect excuse for you to roll up your sleeves and help the misunderstood raccoon redevelop the island over time.